quicwg/base-drafts/draft-ietf-quic-recovery.md

 persistent congestion, including some in response to PTO expiration, as TCP does with Tail Loss Probes ({{RACK}}) and a Retransmission Timeout ({{?RFC5681}}).

+As the value kPersistentCongestionThreshold gets larger, the sender becomes increasingly unresponsive to persistent congestion in the network, which can result in aggressive sending into a congested network.
+Too small a value can result in a sender declaring persistent congestion unnecessarily, resulting in reduced throughput for the sender.

-The RECOMMENDED value for kPersistentCongestionThreshold is 3, which is approximately equivalent to two TLPs before an RTO in TCP.
+The RECOMMENDED value for kPersistentCongestionThreshold is 3, which results in behavior that is approximately equivalent to a TCP sender declaring an RTO after two TLPs.

 This design does not use consecutive PTO events to establish persistent congestion, since application patterns impact PTO expirations.
 For example, a